-The main goal of CNS is to enable vSphere and vSphere storage, including vSAN, as a platform to run stateful Kubernetes workloads. vSphere has a great data path which is highly reliable, highly performant and mature for enterprise use.
+The main goal of CNS is to enable vSphere and vSphere storage, including vSAN, as a platform to run stateful Kubernetes workloads. vSphere offers a highly reliable and performant data path, mature for enterprise use.
 CNS enables access of this data path to Kubernetes and brings an understanding of Kubernetes volume and pod abstractions to vSphere.
-CNS was first released in vSphere 6.7 Update 3.

 CNS leverages the existing Storage Policy Based Management (SPBM) functionality for volume provisioning.
 The DevOps users can use the storage policies, created by the vSphere administrator in vSphere, to specify the storage SLAs for the application volumes within Kubernetes.
-This way, CNS enables the DevOps users to self-provision storage for their apps with desired storage SLAs.
+CNS enables the DevOps users to self-provision storage for their apps with appropriate storage SLAs.
 CNS honors these storage SLAs by provisioning the volume on an SPBM policy-compliant datastore in vSphere.
-As a result, the SPBM policy is applied at the granularity of a container volume.
+The SPBM policy is applied at the granularity of a container volume.

 CNS supports block volumes backed by First Class Disk (FCD) and file volumes backed by vSAN file shares.
 A block volume can only be attached to one Kubernetes pod with ReadWriteOnce access mode at any point in time.
 A file volume can be attached to one or more pods with ReadWriteMany/ReadOnlyMany access modes.

 - Syncer: The syncer is responsible for pushing the PV, PVC, and pod metadata to CNS.
-It also has a CNS operator that is used in the context of vSphere with Kubernetes, formerly called Project Pacific.
+It also offers a CNS operator that is used in vSphere with Tanzu.
+For information, see vSphere with Tanzu Configuration and Management.